BrewChef/Owl-Marlin/README.md

 __Not for production use.
 Use with caution!__

-Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
+Owl takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.

-This branch is for patches to the latest 2.0.x release version.
-Periodically this branch will form the basis for the next minor 2.0.x release.

-Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

 ## Owl Marlin